scribbletune/pydrums/README.md

 # 1. Setup training data (downloads 268 professional patterns with speed variations)
 pydrums setup-data --skip-primary

-# 2. Generate a pattern from 17 available styles with speed control
+# 2. Generate a pattern from 17 available styles with speed control (automatically creates MIDI)
-pydrums generate -d "Create a funky afro-cuban beat" --to-midi
+pydrums generate -d "Create a funky afro-cuban beat"

 # 3. Interactive mode - try any of the 17 styles with speed variations!
 pydrums generate --interactive